Essential Oil FAQ (Frequently Asked Questions)

 If discomfort or irritation occurs, stop using the essential oil, and apply V-6 or other carrier oil to the affected area.
 Never use water in an attempt to flush the oil off the skin, as this may increase discomfort.

 If a rash occurs this may be a sign of detoxification; drink adequate water to encourage the release and removal of body toxins.
-Toxins present in petrochemical based soaps and skin care products, detergents and perfumes may trigger some of the detoxification reactions.
+Toxins present in petrochemical-based soaps and skin care products, detergents, and perfumes may trigger some of the detoxification reactions.
 Consider discontinuation of these agents if a reaction occurs.

-Dilute with carrier oil as needed.
+Dilute with a carrier oil as needed.
 Water drives oil into the skin and the eyes.
-If an essential oil gets in your eye, flush with V-6 carrier oil to alleviate any discomfort.
+If essential oil gets in your eye, flush with a V-6 carrier oil to alleviate any discomfort.
 Discomfort should be alleviated within minutes.
 If eye discomfort does not subside within 5 minutes, please seek medical attention.
 Be aware that some documents suggest diluting the oil with water.
-Young Living suggests that you dilute with carrier oil to ensure that discomfort is alleviated as quickly as possible.
+Young Living suggests that you dilute with a carrier oil to ensure that discomfort is alleviated as quickly as possible.

 5. Can essential oils be applied to sensitive areas?

-Young Living recommends that you avoid contact with essential oils and sensitive areas such as eyes, ears, genitals and mucous membranes.
+Young Living recommends that you avoid contact with essential oils and sensitive areas such as eyes, ears, genitals, and mucous membranes.
 If you choose to use the oil in any sensitive area, dilute 1 drop of the essential oil to 5-10 drops of V-6 carrier oil.